arkime/arkimeweb/_wiki/install.md

 ### Download and Install OpenSearch or Elasticsearch
 {: .subsection }

-There are many ways to download and install [OpenSearch](https://opensearch.org/downloads.html) or [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), we recommend using the official packages for your OS distribution when possible.
+There are many ways to download and install [OpenSearch](https://opensearch.org/downloads.html) or [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), we recommend using the official packages for your Linux distribution when possible.
 For a test environment, running OpenSearch or Elasticsearch on the same machine as the Arkime sensor will work, otherwise, please use separate machines.
 In a production environment, we recommend having at least three machines for OpenSearch/Elasticsearch to provide redundancy, and they work best with three leader/master nodes.
 We currently support both OpenSearch and Elasticsearch equally.